-My future goals are to continue to grown as a dancer and choreographer and to inspire others by setting a high example of professionalism and self worth to young dancers.
+My future goals is to continue to grow as a dancer and choreographer.
+Also, I want to inspire others by setting a high example of professionalism and self worth.

 What advice you will give to girls starting in dance?

 My biggest piece of advice to give is to not let the fear of failure prevent you from trying.
-When you stop trying, you stop changing and when you stop changing, you stop growing.
-Don’t let yourself become a stagnant dancer.
-You don’t always have to dance “safe”.
-Take risks and take chances.
-Let yourself feel vulnerable.
+When you stop trying, you stop changing.
+When you stop changing, as a result, you stop growing.
+Furthermore, don’t let yourself become a stagnant dancer.
+For instance, you don’t always have to dance “safe”.
+In other words, take risks and take chances.
+Finally, let yourself feel vulnerable.